-Michael Teager is an experienced performing musician, both as a leader and a sideman.
-His eclectic taste in music – equal parts jazz, popular, and classical – affords him the flexibility to be comfortable in many different musical environments.
+Michael Teager is an experienced performer, both as a leader and a sideman.
+His versatility affords him the flexibility to be comfortable in many different musical environments.
 He’s equally at home freely improvising, switching between woodwinds in a pit orchestra, sitting in with a big band or symphony orchestra, or playing recognizable Top 40 riffs in a cover band.

-Mike performs frequently throughout the Midwest, and his recordings can be found on various labels.
-He can regularly be seen and heard with Matt Borghi and various other groups, and he writes for and manages MT-Headed Blog and contributes to East Lansing Info.
-MT-Headed has been featured by PRISM Quartet, Dave Liebman, Tord Gustavsen, The Wagnerian, and Chicago Lyric Opera, among others.
+Mike performs frequently throughout Western New York and the Midwest, and his recordings can be found on various labels.
+He can regularly be seen and heard with Boneshakers Blues Band, Matt Borghi, and various other groups.
+He writes for and manages MT-Headed Blog and formerly contributed to East Lansing Info.
+MT-Headed has been featured by PRISM Quartet, Dave Liebman, Tord Gustavsen, The Wagnerian, The Forgotten Prophets, and Chicago Lyric Opera, among others.